mcguffin/the-paste/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Paste from Google Docs (Docs and Presentation)
+* More Filename placeholders
+* Fix PHP Fatal if network activated on a multisite

+= 2.0.1 =
+* Fix: Filename placeholders

 = 2.0.0 =
 * Paste files and images in the media Library
 * Paste multiple files (except firefox)